torchbox/verdant-rca/docs/verdantsearch.md

 ### Preventing child models from being indexed

-By default, when a model is indexed all of its child models are automatically indexed as well.
+When a model is indexed, all of its child models are automatically indexed as well.
 You can override this behaviour by adding "indexed = False" into the child model.

     class DontIndex(IndexedModel):
         indexed = False